7 SEO mistakes bloggers must not make

 The very first thing to do is to identify keywords that you already rank for.
 They can be comfortably extracted from Google Search Console.
 These keywords are of the greatest importance because they already bring you traffic and are quite easy to optimize for.

 The best way to enrich your keyword list with some gems is to reveal your top competitors’ keyword profile.
+Competitor keyword research can be an insightful task that helps inform the next steps of your SEO strategy.
 One of the best tools for doing that is SEO PowerSuite’s Rank Tracker, a powerful keyword research tool.
 By typing your competitor’s URL in this tool, you can see the exact keywords he or she is ranking for as well as positions in SERPs.

 Although we’ve identified keywords that already bring you traffic and stole some from your competitors, there are still lots of keywords to be collected.
 They can be dragged from various search engines – Google, Bing, Yahoo, etc. What’s more, you can do it with the help of different search methods like related searches, autocompletes, related questions, and so on.
 Of course, this is a pretty time-consuming activity, and it’s times easier to use a tool like Rank Tracker for such purposes.